 STRENGTHS WEAKNESSES 1.
 Clearly defined mandate.
-Knowing what to do.
-1. Inadequate information and communications technology ("ICT") systems.
+Knowing what to 1.
+Inadequate information and communications technology ("ICT") systems.
 2. Easy access to leadership of the NCC.
 2. Human & Financial resource constraints.
 3. Learning and growing organisation - 3.
 Inadequate internal business processes.
 Opportunity to innovate.
 4. Inadequate skills and capacity building.
 4. Support of the Executive Authority and 5.
 Working in silos.
 Parliament.
 6. Low staff morale.
 5. Young and vibrant workplace - that can be easily galvanised.
-6. Diverse skills.
-7. Genuine need for NCC services.
-DELETE OPPORTUNITIES 1000 TUDEATC OPPORTUNITIES THREATS 1.
+Diverse skills.
+Genuine need for NCC services.
+OPPORTUNITIES THREATS 1.
 Establishing a national presence.
 1. Poor working relations with other regulators.
 2. Working with other agencies within 2.
 Inadequate resources to fully achieve its consumer protection environment. mandate.
 3. Influencing the status of consumer 3.
 Lack of strategy to enable the NCC to work protection locally and internationally. with the consumer protection groups.
 4. Safety and security of enforcement staff may be compromised.